jubishop/logviewer/README.md

 - Large fonts (18px base size) for excellent readability
 - Simplified file display (filename only, not full paths)
 - Optimized column widths with expanded text area for log messages
-- Timestamp, file, line, and method names in monospace font
+- Date, file, and function names in monospace font
 - Color-coded tags for easy categorization

 ## Development